Skip to content

 )

-train_visits_copy.set_index('arrival_datetime', inplace=True)
+train_indexed.set_index("arrival_datetime", inplace=True)

-yta_model_empirical = EmpiricalIncomingAdmissionPredictor(verbose=True)
+yta_model_empirical = EmpiricalIncomingAdmissionPredictor(verbose=False)

-yta_model_empirical.fit(
+_ = yta_model_empirical.fit(

 )